 Don't Cancel Credit Cards

-Cancelling cards that are paid off or not being used can lead to a lower credit score.
+Canceling cards that are paid off or not being used can lead to a lower credit score.
 When you cancel your card, the balance on it decreases and is no longer included in your total debt ratio for calculating this number.
-The more balances there are on each card account reduces their individual impacts when they come into play with other factors such as payment history, types of accounts opened by consumers (e.g., student loans), etc. which all affect how much risk banks believe our borrowers pose them if we take out new lines of credit from those financial institutions.
+The more balances there are on each card account reduces their impacts when they come into play with other factors such as payment history, types of accounts opened by consumers (e.g., student loans), etc. which all affect how much risk banks believe our borrowers pose them if we take out new lines of credit from those financial institutions.

 Communicate with Your Creditors